dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 -  Write a one-sentence summary of the main finding.
 What finding directly answers the research question?
 -  Write a one-sentence summary of each supplementary finding.
 What context do these supplementary findings add to the main finding?
 -  Copy and paste any relevant figures and/or tables.

 **Methods**

 Look in the Methods:

 • Write a one-paragraph summary of the experimental methods.
 Describe each stage of the experiment, how those stages interact, what inputs they require, and what outputs they generate.
 Draw a flowchart showing the flow of data between these different stages.

-Impressions
+**Impressions**

 Answer the following questions:
-• What was good about this article?
+- What was good about this article?
-• What questions do you have about the methods, findings, and conclusions?
+- What questions do you have about the methods, findings, and conclusions?
-What are this study's weaknesses?
+- What are this study's weaknesses?
-How might this study be improved?
+- How might this study be improved?

 # 📝 Final Thoughts and Call-to-Action